yusronarif/ci-orm/README.md

   protected $table = "user";
 }
 ```

+You don't need to load the classes  `RabbitORM\Annotations\Entity` and  `RabbitORM\Annotations\Column`, include only the use and the Rabbit will be responsible for loading them for you.

 The `$table` property is used to tell which table the model will work with.
 There are also several properties to customize the model configuration.